Star Spangled Rhythm: Production

 The working title of Star Spangled Rhythm was Thumbs Up.
 Paramount paid Arthur Ross and Fred Saidy for the rights to two sketches from their musical revue Rally Round the Girls, which were used in the film.
 The "That Old Black Magic" sequence, which was directed by A. Edward Sutherland, was intended to be directed by René Clair, who was unavailable at the time of shooting.

 The film was in production from 11 June to 23 July 1942 at Paramount's studios on Melrose Avenue in Hollywood.
 Location shooting took place at the Naval Training Center in San Diego, California.
 The final cost of the film was $1,127,989.
-The film premiered in New York City on December 30, 1942.
+The film premiered in New York City on December 30, 1942, and opened nationwide on February 12, 1943.

 In 1943, Broncho Billy Anderson (real name:Maxwell Henry Aronson) sued Paramount for using the "Broncho Billy" name without permission.
 He objected to the "Bronco Billy" character in Star Spangled Rhythm being a "washed-up and broken-down actor", which he felt reflected badly on himself.
 Aronson asked for $900,000, but the outcome of the lawsuit is unknown.

-Veronica Lake and Alan Ladd both appear - and they would team in two other all star films.
+Veronica Lake and Alan Ladd both appear.
+They would team in two other all-star films.